vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 <!-- mroe -->

 So I went over to the [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/backups) "Backups" page to familiarize myself with the various backup tools available for Ruby projects.
 The [Backup gem](https://github.com/meskyanichi/backup) was (and is) the most popular one by far, and after doing a bit of reading about it, I was impressed by its ease of use (not to mention all the [features it supports](http://meskyanichi.github.io/backup/v4/)).
+I knew I had to try it out.

-I had to try it out.
+Having now used it for a few weeks, I'd like to explain how I set it up so you can take advantage of it as well.

 # Setting It Up